 What could you set as a personal challenge?

 Virtual national park visits

 Oh, the wonders of technology!
 Now you can visit national parks and famous outdoor areas all from your living room.

 Meditation has a million benefits, but, when you’re not able to get outdoors, it’s real useful for keeping a clear mindset and maintaining positivity.
 You could even visualise a beautiful outdoor setting like a mountain.
 We like the free Insight Timer which has a huge selection of grounding guided meditations.

 Your time indoors will always come to an end, so now’s the time to lap up as much adventure inspiration as possible for trips of your own.
 Here are a few suggests:

 - Books – we’re currently reading Full Tilt by Dervla Murphy and Touching the Void by Joe Simpson – why not check out our list of 20+ awesome books for armchair expeditions?

-- Films – spoiled for choice with these climbing movies
+- Films – spoiled for choice with these climbing movies or hiking films.

 - Documentaries – can’t beat anything by David Attenborough (his latest Seven Worlds, One Planet is particularly awesome!)

 - Magazines – do you have any TGO magazines or National Geographics laying around?